 Filter Feedback Bar

-Another way to provide feedback is to use an interactive bar which contains buttons between the navigation bar and content area.
-You may display most frequently used filters, filters that have been applied, and any sorting or grouping options.
+Another way to provide feedback is to use an interactive bar that contains filter buttons between the navigation bar and content area.
+It may display most frequently used filters, filters that have been applied, and any sorting or grouping options.